 One commenter said that EPA should allow transmix processors to blend oxygenates and other blendstocks into transmix-based conventional gasoline to produce RFG.
-This proposed rule would address this comment by allowing transmix processors to treat their TGP as a blendstock, and combine the TGP with other blendstocks to produce either conventional or reformulated gasoline.
-In this situation, the transmix processor would be required to fulfill all the requirements and standards for RFG that apply to a refiner.
+This rule addresses this comment by allowing transmix processors to treat their TGP as a blendstock, and combine the TGP with other blendstocks to produce either conventional or reformulated gasoline.
+In this situation, the transmix processor must fulfill all the requirements and standards for RFG that apply to a refiner.

-2. Issues Not Addressed in the 1997 $\ensuremath{\mathsf{NPRM}}$ a.
-Gasoline Sulfur.
+2. Issues Not Addressed in the 1997 NPRM

+a.
+Gasoline Sulfur

 In the preamble to the gasoline sulfur regulations, EPA indicated that the Agency would establish requirements for transmix processors in a future rulemaking (65 FR 6800, February 10, 2000).
-Therefore, as part of this rulemaking, EPA is also including proposed requirements for transmix processors and transmix blenders under the gasoline sulfur regulations at 40 CFR part 80, subpart H.
+Therefore, as part of this rulemaking, EPA is also including requirements for transmix processors and transmix blenders under the gasoline sulfur regulations at 40 CFR part 80, subpart H.